mossbanay/Psychology-3-4/Notes/U3AOS2.md

 ##### Evidence for retrieval failure theory

-- Retrieval failure theory is corroborated by TOT phenomenom in which people know they have a memory of something but are unable to access it
+- Retrieval failure theory is corroborated by TOT phenomenon in which people know they have a memory of something but are unable to access it
 - Retrieval failure theory does not explain the failure to access certain anxiety-laden memories
 - Retrieval failure theory does not explain the failure to access memories lost as a result of head trauma